This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Transfer to a prepared baking sheet and pop into your freezer until completely firm, or about 30 minutes.
 Then repeat with the remaining dough, apricot jam, toasted walnuts, and remaining spiced sugar.

-Preheat your oven to 350°F and have the second cookie sheet you prepared at the ready.
+Preheat the oven to 350°F and have the second cookie sheet you prepared at the ready.
 In the last small bowl, whisk a single large room temperature egg.

 Transfer each well-chilled log to a cutting board, one at a time.
 First, trim the edges.
 Then, use a serrated knife to slice each log into 1-inch wide pieces, yielding approximately 11 rugelach cookies per log.